 Teikoku-yu has been a go-to spot in Higashi-Nippori since the postwar era, but not without its hardships.
 A family-run sento founded in 1916, the death of its owner saw the facility close its doors in 2022.
 Staying closed for several months, it eventually reopened in 2023 thanks to the support of dedicated regulars.
 It’s this local vibe that makes Teikoku-yu symbolic of sento culture — a community hub for people to mingle, play shōgi, and wash away the day’s stresses in startlingly hot water.

 Inside the bathing area, you’ll immediately notice the pristine pearlescent tile floors and the aged mural of Mt.
 Fuji, painted by the late and renowned sento muralist Toshimitsu Hayakawa.
 Despite its palatial decor, you won’t see showerheads at Teikoku-yu, just utilitarian buckets and water faucets.
 Still, they do provide complimentary shampoo, body soap, and rental towels.
-Teikoku-yu only has three firewood-boiled baths: a medicated bath at 40 degrees Celsius, an ultrasonic bath, and a scorching rock-spout-filled hot water bath.
-The latter two baths are not for the faint of heart, with temperatures ranging in the local-friendly 45 – 50 degree range.

 After braving the heat, cool off in the outdoor garden, rehydrate, and get into the community spirit by checking out Teikoku-yu’s original merch and chatting with locals.

-Toyosu, Kōtō Ward, Tokyo
+¥3,850 for adultsToyosu, Kōtō Ward, Tokyo

 This super sento, located right next to Toyosu Market, is packed with a wide selection of public baths and stone spas, as well as beauty and massage studios.
-While they do accept tattoos, you’ll need to cover them up with a maximum of two 11cm x 20cm stickers, which you can buy from Tokyo Toyosu Manyo Club reception for ¥110 per sticker.
+While they do accept tattoos, you’ll need to cover them up with a maximum of two 11cm x 20cm stickers, which you can buy from the Tokyo Toyosu Manyo Club reception for ¥110 per sticker.

 The base price for adults is set at ¥3,850, while kids get in for ¥2,000, but prices vary depending on the time of day you go.
 In the morning, the price drops to ¥2,200 for adults and ¥1,100 for children.

 Still, for the price, the bathing experience is unforgettable.
 Senkyaku Banrai offers open-air baths, indoor baths, and both salt and regular saunas.
-They also have a natural hot spring bath where they truck in water sourced from the Hakone-Yugawara hot springs.
+They also have a natural hot-spring bath where they truck in water sourced from the Hakone-Yugawara hot springs.
 If you’re not a fan of public bathing, they also offer private baths, or you can opt for a family tub priced at around ¥4,000 per hour on top of your entry fee.

-On the 8th floor, you can enjoy a free outdoor ashi-yu footbath while taking in Tokyo Bay’s beautiful cityscape.
+On the 8th floor, you can enjoy a free outdoor ashi-yu footbath while taking in Tokyo Bay’s cityscape.
 An indoor café serves coffee, tea, and light snacks, and the 10th-floor rooftop offers panoramic views.

 This massive bathhouse has three ways to stay.
-If you plan to go for the Overnight Stay option, you may need to reserve your hotel rooms in advance as this super sento fills up quickly.
+If you plan to go for the Overnight Stay option, you may need to reserve your hotel rooms in advance — this super sento fills up quickly.
 Or, if you don’t have a reservation, you can opt for the Late Night option, which allows you to use their relaxation rooms until the next morning.
-Those who just want to dip in the bath can go with the Day Trip option and enjoy the whole afternoon eating, bathing, and relaxing.
+Those who just want to dip in the bath can go with the Day Trip option and spend the whole afternoon eating, bathing, and relaxing.

 Frequently asked questions

-What’s up with milk after a bath?
+What’s up with milk after a bath in Japan?

 Why are sento more lenient with tattoos than onsen?